Cheryl Studer: Masterclasses, opera workshops, adjudication

 For eighteen years, from 2003 to 2021, Studer taught at the University of Music in Würzburg.
 She is also honorary professor at the Central Conservatory of Music in Beijing.
 Studer conducts a yearly series of master classes and opera workshops at her own North Aegean Music Festival in the island of Lesbos, Greece.
 She conducts Master Classes internationally (USA, Greece, South Korea, China, Spain, Italy and Germany).

 Personal life

 Studer is married to Greek tenor Michalis Doukakis and has lived in Germany for most of her life.
 From previous marriages, Studer has two daughters, Elsa and Senta, named after characters from Richard Wagner operas.
-The elder, Senta, is a pop music singer.
-Her first solo album, Happy, was released in January 2014.